-Anne’s entire diary is written during the time when her life was in constant danger.
+The entirety of The Diary of Anne Frank is written during the time when Anne's life was in constant danger.
 What’s amazing, though, is that she doesn’t dwell on this fact.
 It comes up, of course, but for the most part all of the members of the Secret Annex live their lives as normally as possible while in hiding.

 Anne’s increased awareness of her mortality leads her to develop a stronger religious sentiment.

-Anne never believes that she will die during the war, she sees death as something that happens to the Jews who are not lucky enough to be in hiding.
+Anne never believes that she will die during the war; she sees death as something that happens to the Jews who are not lucky enough to be in hiding.